Ceridwen55/Obstacle_Robot/README.md

 ## 🤖 Wall Avoiding Robot (TM4C1294XL + PWM + Sharp IR Sensor)

 A lightweight wall-avoiding robot built with the TM4C1294XL LaunchPad, using real analog sensor data and low-level embedded programming.
-No RTOS, no Arduino—just C, timers, ADCs, and PWM.
+No RTOS ( I dont think I need to implement this due to simple scheduling situation ), no Arduino.
+Just C, timers, ADCs, and PWM.
 Great for learning direct hardware control.
+I'm mixing DRM and TivaWare due to ADC RIS didn't work with my intention with using DRM only method, so that's that

 ---